Sgt N R Burrows

 First wave.
 Second aircraft to attack Eder Dam.
 Mine overshot.
 Aircraft damaged, and shot down on return flight.

-Norman Burrows was born in 1914 in the Toxteth area of Liverpool, the oldest of three children.
+Norman Rupert Burrows was born on 31 August 1914 in the Toxteth area of Liverpool, the second of the three children of Norman and Jane Burrows.
+His father worked as a carter.
 He joined the RAF in June 1941, but didn’t go to Air Gunnery School until the following year.
 After qualifying as an air gunner, he joined 50 Squadron based at Skellingthorpe on 30 September 1942.

 He flew for the first time with Henry Maudslay on 27 January 1943, on a raid to Dusseldorf, and became his regular rear gunner, taking part in a further nine operations.
 On one raid, to Cologne on 2 February 1943, when they bombed from 19,000 feet conditions were so cold that his guns froze.
 The complete crew were transferred to 617 Squadron on 27 March 1943.